bsc-flowmaps/fm-observatori-web/README.md

 npm run build
 ```

 After finishes, look at the *index.html* inside the *dist/* folder.
+Configure Apache or Nginx to serve this folder.

 ### Lints and fixes files